adamnew123456/USM/README.txt

 1st Time: Run `bootstrap.sh` --- this creates ~/Apps, installs USM under ~/Apps, and adds a script to the end of your shell startup file to modify your PATH.

-Before Compiling Software: Run `usm tree` to ensure that there is nothing existing in ~/Apps/install.

 When Compiling: Set the prefix (e.g. `./configure --prefix ~/Apps/install`) to ensure that the software is installed to the correct location.

 After Compiling: Run `usm add software version` to copy the installed software into its own directory.